mikedzikowski/openshift-multi-daemonset-example/README.md

 > Proceed only when the operator pod shows `Running`.

 ### Step 5 — Patch Master DaemonSet NodeSelector
-> **Important:** The Falcon Operator overrides the `nodeSelector` field and sets
-> it to `kubernetes.io/os: linux` which matches all nodes.
-The patch below
-> restricts the master DaemonSet to master nodes only.
-Run this after the
-> master DaemonSet is created:
+The Falcon Operator overrides the `nodeSelector` field and sets it to `kubernetes.io/os: linux` which matches all nodes.
+The patch below restricts the master DaemonSet to master nodes only.
+Run this after the master DaemonSet is created:

 ```bash
 oc patch daemonset falcon-node-sensor-master \